 “An ounce of prevention is worth a pound of cure.”— Benjamin Franklin

 I was doing my health and safety research for my upcoming trip to Cuba and thought you might find my process useful.
 I will share the steps I take to understand current health and safety conditions, what I bring with me, and some key practices I follow to mitigate risk.
 I suggest taking these steps for any international destination, but particularly if you like to travel off the beaten path.
 Put safety practices in place now to help ensure many more adventures to come.
+Read on for my top tips to stay safe and healthy when traveling.

 My primary source for a country risk assessment is the US Department of State website.
 While there is some US-centric information such as embassy details, this site should still be quite useful for those of you from other countries.
 The country specific page includes a safety ranking, alerts, details on types of crime, and quality of medical care.
 There is crime everywhere, so don’t let this discourage you from traveling to interesting places.
 However, it is important to know if the normal crime at your destination of choice is pickpocketing or kidnapping, or if there is a particular scam being run.
 Knowledge is power.